The Newcomes

 The Newcomes: Memoirs of a Most Respectable Family is a novel by William Makepeace Thackeray, first published in 1854 and 1855.

 Publication

 The Newcomes was published serially over about two years, as Thackeray himself says in one of the novel's final chapters.
-The novel shows its serial origin: it is very long (an undated but clearly very old edition with tiny type fills 551 pages) and its events occur over many years and in several countries before the reader reaches the predictable conclusion.
+The novel shows its serial origin: it is very long (published in 24 monthly parts between October 1853 and August 1855), and its events occur over many years and in several countries before the reader reaches the predictable conclusion.
 The main part of The Newcomes is set a decade or two after the action of Vanity Fair, and some of the characters in Vanity Fair are mentioned peripherally in The Newcomes.
 The narrator is Arthur Pendennis, the protagonist of Pendennis.
 It was illustrated by Richard Doyle, both in literal renderings of the scenes and in symbolic and fanciful depictions of events and characters.

 Plot

 The novel tells the story of Colonel Thomas Newcome, a virtuous and upstanding character.
 It is equally the story of Colonel Newcome's son Clive, who studies and travels for the purpose of becoming a painter, although the profession is frowned on by some of his relatives and acquaintances—notably Clive's snobbish, backstabbing cousin Barnes Newcome.